pseudophpt/pseultra/README.md

 ### Prerequisites

-To use `pseultra`, you need a native C toolchain, as well as a toolchain for compiling for the MIPS VR4300 architecture.
+To use `pseultra`, you need a native C toolchain, as well as a toolchain for compiling for the MIPS VR4300 architecture

 ### Installing

 To install `pseultra`, just `make` inside the root directory, or to install individual tools, `make` inside their respective directories

+## Versioning

+`pseultra` uses SemVer as a versioning system

 ## License

 This project is licensed under the BSD-3-Clause License - see the LICENSE.md file for details